Find out more about our visual arts teachers below.

 Ceramics Technician, Ceramic Arts for Adults

-Dan Severance’s work has now shifted to handbuilding functional wares decorated with brightly colored under glazes.
+Dan Severance’s work has shifted to handbuilding functional wares decorated with brightly coloured underglazes.
 Dan is a member of the BC Potters Guild and the Tri-City Potters’ Group.
-His work can be seen at the Gallery of BC Ceramics on Granville Island and Kizmit gift gallery in Fort Langley.
+In addition to the Artisan Shop at Place des Arts, his work can be seen at the Kizmit gift gallery in Fort Langley.

 Emily Sheppard